-This armor should be a continuous corrugated metal tube in accordance with the requirements of UL 1569 (Type MC cable).
+This armor should be a continuously welded and corrugated metal tube in accordance with the requirements of UL 1569 (Type MC cable).
 The armor material should be copper free aluminum alloy (containing no more than 0.4% of copper), commercial bronze, copper, or stainless steel.
-An overall sheath is required on cables with a continuous corrugated metal armor of aluminum or copper.
+An overall sheath is required on cables with a continuously welded and corrugated metal armor of aluminum or copper.